 - Nora Dunn, who writes an advice column and blogs at The Professional Hobo, reveals that:

 Discovering how to get free accommodation around the world was a game changer for me, ultimately helping me to make the lifestyle of full-time travel financially sustainable.

-Accommodation is far and away the most expensive aspect of travelling, and if you can eliminate that, you’ll not only stretch your travel dollars so much further, but I also found that it offers considerably more culturally rewarding experiences.
+Accommodation is far and away from the most expensive aspect of traveling, and if you can eliminate that, you’ll not only stretch your travel dollars so much further, but I also found that it offers considerably more culturally rewarding experiences.